Skip to main content

 Offered through USC’s Annenberg School for Communication and Journalism, this intensive three-week summer program allows high school students from the Los Angeles County area who are interested in media to learn about careers in the field, develop their skills, and meet with scholars from the school.

-This program is highly selective, and interested students must apply with two supplemental essays, one letter of recommendation, a resume, an official high school transcript, and a headshot.
+This program is highly selective—just 26 applicants are chosen—and interested students must apply with an essay, letter of recommendation, resume, an official high school transcript, and a headshot.

 19. UConn Multimedia Journalism